p2p-ld/sciop/docs/intro/bittorrent.md

 (being able to recognize identical files is one of the motivations for [bittorrent v2](bittorrent_v2.md), more on that elsewhere.)

+??? note "Mapping pieces to files"

+    Usually files are not exactly the same size as the piece size!
+    In that case, bittorrent (v1) treats all the files in the list as one big long continuous file, and the piece hashes that correspond to the boundaries between two files will describe some data from the previous file and some data from the next file.

+    Bittorrent v1 uses the file lengths and the piece length to map each piece to a file.
+    If you were to download a single file from a multi-file torrent, you would also download a small amount of data from the adjacent files.

+    e.g. if there were three files each 10 bytes long, and the piece size was 3 bytes, if you were to download the second file you would download the 4th-7th pieces (the 9th-21st bytes) even though the file only occupies the 11th-20th bytes.

 ### The Infohash

 A torrent is uniquely identified by the hash of the `"info"` dictionary,